Real Happiness: How Low-Cost Wine Becomes Undrinkable

 You would think that making a lot of money and having a lot of power makes you less more independent, less vulnerable.
 But often exact opposite happens.

-Your boss, your shareholders, your customers become more important than those closest to you: Your spouse, your children, your parents.
-They will have to wait in because you have to please the people that control your income and your social status.
+Your boss, your shareholders, your customers become more important than friends and relatives: Your spouse, your children, your parents.
+They will have to wait because first you have to please the people that control your income and your social status.

 Why did we choose to climb to the top in the first place?
 For many it’s a combination of having an exciting challenge at work, and providing for our families.
 But asked which is most important, most people would say their families.